 Slip on turn shoes with punched out decorations

 Low slip on shoes that are constructed from 2 pieces of leather.
-They are sewn inside out and then turned right side out, thus the common name of turn shoes.
+This simplified shoe construction doesn’t require the shoe to be turned inside out after constructing and it looks much like a turn shoe when worn.
 Shoes like these, in one form or another, have been used throughout the period covered by the SCA

 This pair of shoes is decorated by having a pattern of holes punched into the leather before assembling the shoe.
 Shoes decorated with punch decorations have survived dating back to Roman times.
 Sets of shaped punches can be purchased online for not much and the punching of the leather adds less than an hour to the total construction time.

 This simplified construction technique doesn’t actually produce a turn shoe and can produce a shoe much like the turn shoe and can use chrome tanned leather.